-Preaction Fire System Inspection Services in Wayne, Washtenaw, and Oakland County, MI
+Certified Preaction Fire System Inspection Services in Ann Arbor and Southeast Michigan

 A Preaction Fire System is a sprinkler system that employs closed automatic sprinklers connected to a piping system that contains air or nitrogen that may or may not be pressurized.
 In the sense of dry pipe and functionality, it is similar to a dry-pipe sprinkler system.